What Is the Cost to Replace Aluminum Wiring?

 The aluminum wiring repair solution works to reduce/eliminate the risk of fire.
 And must also pass inspection and meet the home insurance provider’s requirements.

 There are 2 aluminum wiring solutions Exquisite Electric offers that fit the above criteria; a complete replacement of the aluminum wires with copper wiring, or keeping the aluminum wiring and creating new and safe connections at each receptacle.

 Rewire And Replace The Aluminum Wiring

-The cost to replace aluminum wiring completely with copper wiring is likely going to be the most expensive, but it is certainly the best option.
-The process involves replacing the aluminum branch circuit conductors with copper wire.
+The cost to completely replace aluminum wiring with copper wiring is going to be the most expensive.
+But it is the best option.
+Complete replacement involves replacing the aluminum branch circuit conductors with copper wire.

 Maintaining Aluminum Wiring By Redoing The Connections

 If you choose to maintain your home’s aluminum wiring, there are 2 methods we can use to make sure it is safe.
 These options are to repair using either Alumiconn Connectors or Aluminum Rated Marrets.

 The Alumiconn Retermination Program is faster to install and less costly than rewiring.
 In many cases, walls and ceilings do not have to be cut.
 Every 15 and 20 ampere branch circuit is re-terminated using a special tool.
 A short section of copper wire is attached to the ends of the aluminum wire at connection points (the technique commonly known as “pig-tailing”).
 Pig-tailing with a specialized Alumiconn connector mitigates the risk factors and is considered to be a safe and permanent repair of the existing aluminum wiring.
 The repair will include every connection or splice involving aluminum wire in the home.
 This includes outlets, switches, fixtures, appliances, and junction boxes.
 The repaired system now allows for the use of standard wiring devices, including receptacles and switches.